Functions in GtkNotebook

 GtkScrolledWindow *scr = gtk_scrolled_window_new ();

-gtk_scrolled_window_set_child (scr, tv); // Scrolled window sink the tv's floating reference and tv's reference count becomes one.
+gtk_scrolled_window_set_child (scr, tv); // Scrolled window sinks the tv's floating reference and tv's reference count becomes one.

 g_object_ref_sink (tv);

 So, the floating reference is converted into an ordinary reference.
 That is to say, floating reference is removed, and the normal reference count is one.
-Thanks to this, the caller doesn’t need to decrease tv’s reference count.
-If an Object_A is not a descendant of GInitiallyUnowned, the program is like this:
+Thanks to this, the caller does not need to decrease tv’s reference count.
+If an Object_A were not a descendant of GInitiallyUnowned, the program would be like this:

 Object_A *obj_a = object_a_new (); // reference count is one